Drop it like it's hot! The best dropper seatposts and levers for gravel bikes 2023

 Reasons to avoid

-One thing that can stop you fitting a dropper to a gravel bike is a lack of exposed seat post.
+One thing that can stop you from fitting a dropper to a gravel bike is a lack of exposed seat post.
 Your bike will never be able to accommodate 100mm of drop if you only have 80mm of post showing.
 Step forward the X-Fusion Manic Gravel.

-With just 50mm of drop, the Manic is the go to for those with less seat post out the frame, a common feature on gravel bikes.
+With just 50mm of drop, the Manic is the go-to for those with less seat post out the frame, a common feature on gravel bikes.
 This useful sizing and the reputation of X-Fusion are the reasons that the Manic is commonly found on gravel bikes which are spec’d with droppers by manufacturers.

-The Manic has a really smooth and light motion.
+The Manic has a smooth and light motion.
 This is particularly notable at the cheaper end of the market where it sits where posts can often feel a little heavy.

-In our few months of testing we haven’t had a single issue with the activation of the post although it’s reassuring to know that the internals are reasonably straightforward to service for maintained performance and increased longevity.
+In our few months of testing, we haven’t had a single issue with the activation of the post although it’s reassuring to know that the internals are reasonably straightforward to service for maintained performance and increased longevity.
 Parts are easily available and X-Fusion has a clear guide on the website.

-The drop bar lever is designed that it can be activated from either the hoods or the drops.
-Compared to some of the other levers we tested it does lack a little refinement, mainly as the pivot and fixing of the lever is more prominent than others and therefore harder to position where it’s both easy to activate and out the way of your grip.
+The drop bar lever is designed so that it can be activated from either the hoods or the drops.
+Compared to some of the other levers we tested it does lack a little refinement, mainly as the pivot and fixing of the lever are more prominent than others and therefore harder to position where it’s both easy to activate and out of the way of your grip.
 If you’re looking at alternatives, the lever-to-post run of the cable means the Manic pairs particularly well with the Shimano GRX lever.

 If you want 50mm drop in a big seat post diameter, shims are also available which means you can run the 50mm post in a larger diameter seat tube without having to go elsewhere to source one.
-The Manic is also available in 27.2mm diameter with a 100mm drop although without the drop bar lever.
+The Manic is also available in 27.2mm diameter with a 100mm drop, although without the drop bar lever.

 Our expert review: